 From Dorothy McNett's Recipe Book.| Browse by Category | Browse alphabetically | Cooking Club |

-From Dorothy McNett's Recipe Book at www.dorothymcnett.com.
+From Dorothy McNett's recipes at www.dorothymcnett.com.
 Thomas Jefferson said "The fennel is beyond every other vegetable, delicious.
 It greatly resembles in appearance the largest size celery, perfectly white, and there is no vegetable equals it in flavour.
 It is eaten at dessert, crude, and with, or without dry salt, indeed I preferred it to every other vegetable, or to any fruit."
+And, my version is to peel the garlic cloves and then eat them with the fennel...however in early days they were cooked unpeeled and then tossed out after cooking.
+EAT YOUR GARLIC!!

 2 pounds fennel bulbs